o3de/o3de.org/content/docs/userguide/materials/color-lighting.md

 ---
-description: ' Use &ALY;''s &material-editor; to set lighting and color settings for a material: material color, specular reflection, and lighting effects (specularity, glossiness, and glow). '
+description: ' Use Lumberyard''s Material Editor to set lighting and color settings for a material: material color, specular reflection, and lighting effects (specularity, glossiness, and glow). '
 title: Setting Material Lighting and Color Settings